gbdev/gb-asm-tutorial/src/part1/tracing.md

 ::: warning:‼️

 The file names matter!
-When looking for a ROM's sym file, Emulicious takes the ROM's file name, strips the extension (here, `.gb`), replaces it with `.sym`, and looks for a file **in the same directory** with that name.
+When looking for a ROM's sym file, emulators take the ROM's file name, strip the extension (here, `.gb`), replace it with `.sym`, and look for a file **in the same directory** with that name.

 :::